 In the spring of 2006, Alex Machaskee, then President and Publisher of The Plain Dealer, led the initiative to raise the funds necessary to create a new Serbian Cultural Garden on the west side of Martin Luther King Boulevard, just north of the St. Clair overpass within Rockefeller Park.
 The Garden was dedicated on October 5, 2008, in a grand ceremony which included Serbian government officials, Serbian clergy, Senator George Voinovich, Mayor Jackson and many local Serbians and supporters.

-Throughout the Garden are Serbian Spruce trees, the Serbian Belle and Yaro flowers, various other foliage and shrubbery – and the spiritual and cultural signature of the Garden, swaths of red peonies which recall the “Maiden of Kosovo Field.”
 The Garden is designed to be a beautiful and peaceful place to explore the wooded pathways, and also to serve as a gathering place for events such as One World Day, where people from many nations parade through the gardens.